JaakkoLipp/scale-inator/README.md

 - input data from serial (vaaka).
 - read koppa barcode with scanner.
 - koppas 1-5 to kerääjä1, 5-10 to kerääjä2.
-- kerääjä=ID.
+- Collectors have # of baskets. baskets have ID from 0-x.
 - log both kg and kerääjä to excel in different columns.
 - log summer TOTAL KG of berry collectors (excel).

 additional:
-- google drive backup.
+- web storage backup.
 - per day?
-- kesätotal laskut voi tehdä myös excelillä.
-- only per day logging with python?
+- per day logging with python?
 - maybe also somehow compute which koppa is what kerääjä?
 - minimize chance to duplicate same berries in program.

 Files:
 mansikka.py main with data processing
 GUI.py GUI
 data.py excel / data storage

 BARCODE END WITH EOL / LINEBREAK P SYMBOL TO GET AUTOMATIC ENTER ON READ
 -calculate totals as a summ on excel with specific collector IDs

 Needs Fixing:
--kori ID assignment to specific collectors
+-kori ID assignment to specific collectors without massive ifelse, # of collectors big.
+-ID input requires Enter press